stratus-ss/prom-export-example/README.md

 The respository holds a few sample applications that will generate prometheus style metrics.

 **simple-python** is an app based on a Sysdig example from some time ago.
-It simply publishes random stats in prometheus format so that you can confirm that you know how to scrape an endpoint
+It is based on CherryPy server and it publishes Open Telemetric metrics in prometheus format and also enables rudimentary tracing.
+It is the primary server example

 **simple-http-server** was forked from Robert Bohne's OpenShift Examples.
 It was extended so that it now produces prometheus metrics for number of success/failures as well as stats that curl gathers